Arthur-101/txt_to_xlsx/README.md

 1. Introduction
 2. Project Overview
+3. Requirements
-3. Installation
+4. Installation
-4. Usage
+5. Usage
-5. File Structure
+6. File Structure
-6. Libraries Used
+7. Dependencies
-7. Project Workflow
+8. Project Workflow
-8. Data Processing
+9. Data Processing
-9. Data Analysis
+10. Data Analysis
-10. Output
-11. Conclusion
+11. Output
 12. Contributors
+13. Conclusion

+#   1. INTRODUCTION
-#   1. INTRODUCTIONThis documentation provides an overview of the Filter_X and Filter_XII Python scripts, which are part of a project aimed at processing and analyzing text data from student results and saving the results in an Excel file.
+This documentation provides an overview of the Filter_X and Filter_XII Python scripts, which are part of a project aimed at processing and analyzing text data from student results and saving the results in an Excel file.
 These scripts are designed to extract, clean, and analyze data for classes X and XII, respectively.

 #    2. PROJECT OVERVIEW